-- All AMP-LTX System implants and instruments are provided non-sterile and must be sterilized prior to use in the provided trays using the validated cycle parameters in the table below. - Alphatec perforated trays have been validated to achieve a sterility assurance level (SAL) of 10-6 using FDA cleared sterilization accessories (containers and filters).
-FDA cleared reusable or paper filters should be used to achieve and maintain sterility after processing. - Alphatec perforated container/tray configurations have also been validated to a sterility assurance level (SAL) of 10-6 using FDA cleared sterilization wrap.
+- All AMP-LTX System implants and instruments are provided non-sterile and must be sterilized prior to use in the provided trays using the validated cycle parameters in the table below. - Alphatec perforated trays have been validated to achieve a sterility assurance level (SAL) of 10-6 using sterilization accessories (containers and filters).
+Reusable or paper filters should be used to achieve and maintain sterility after processing. - Alphatec perforated container/tray configurations have also been validated to a sterility assurance level (SAL) of 10-6 using sterilization wrap.
 Perforated container/tray configurations must be double wrapped to allow steam to penetrate and make direct contact with all surfaces. - Do not stack trays during sterilization. - Instrument sets have been validated in standard configurations.
 No additional items should be added to the set for sterilization.